aecsocket/aeronet/README.md

   - Splits messages into packets, and reassembles packets into messages, which can be used layers above
   - Allows receiving acknowledgement of sent message acknowledgements
-  - Technically user-swappable, but most code above this layer relies on this specific transport layer implementation
+  - Technically user-swappable, but most code above this layer relies on [`aeronet_transport`] specifically
 - Component replication, rollback, etc.
   - This is not provided as part of `aeronet`, but you can use a crate which integrates `aeronet` with one of these e.g. [`aeronet_replicon`]